yodrew/yodrew.github.io/_pages/other-writings/lyrics.md

 ---
 title: Lyrics
-layout: page
+layout: redirect
-navprev: poems
+redirect: ../../other/lyrics
-permalink: "/other-writings/lyrics/"
+permalink: /other-writings/lyrics/
-navnext: ashers
 ---

 [Send me $20](/back/services#pay) for a copy of my record, "Resolve", recorded in 1995.